sparker256/imgui4xp/README.md

 On Windows, you can use
-[Visual Studio's "Open Folder" feature](https://docs.microsoft.com/en-us/cpp/build/open-folder-projects-cpp) to open the project and build the plugin based on its CMake configuration.
+[Visual Studio's "Open Folder" feature](https://docs.microsoft.com/en-us/cpp/build/open-folder-projects-cpp) to open the project's `src` folder and build the plugin based on its CMake configuration.

 Results will be in `src/build-win`.